mo-martin/wandisco-documentation/docs/quickstarts/hdp_sandbox_lhv_client-adlsg2_lan.md

    Once complete, save and quit the file (e.g. `:wq!`).

-### Initial Setup for Fusion
+### Setup Fusion

+[//]: <Still not determined as to where the users will pull the fusion-docker-compose repository.
+We will need to provide pre-baked config files so that the only entries required will be the ADLS Gen2 details.>

-1. Clone the Fusion docker repository to your Azure VM instance:
+1. (**TBC**) Clone the Fusion docker repository to your Azure VM instance:

    `cd ~`